anialisiecka/ALIBI/README.md

-# This is ALIBI - Algorithm for Linearization by Incremental graph BuIlding
+ALIBI - Algorithm for Linearization by Incremental graph BuIlding